JossMilon/boomer-or-not-back/README.md

 Start by parsing the search terms.
 This is very limited and will throw a lot of exceptions.
 It's based on fact the Wikipedia systematically use routes with First-name_Family-name, with both being capitalized.

 Using axios, we load the response from wikipedia inside a cheerio variable using load.
 We'll then use Jquery to navigate the virtual DOM created with Cheerio to extract data and and populate the response object.

-## Remaining issues

-- Most critical issue atm is the CORB policy blocking the use of the wikipedia picture.
-Most likely, we would need to upload the picture to our own DB and serve it to the front.
-Or might need to use other scrapper to handle this part.